CliMA/CloudMicrophysics.jl/README.md

 # CloudMicrophysics.jl
-A package containing a library of cloud microphysics parameterizations.
+A package containing a library of cloud microphysics and aerosol parameterizations.

 |||
 |---------------------:|:----------------------------------------------|